jbcarreon123/jbsite4/src/pages/wip-posts/webring-widget-accessibility/index.md

 It's mindblowingly easy to fix as you can just put alt attributes on all of them, and it's fixed!

+Using inline SVG?
+Or maybe background-image?
+You can use the `aria-label` attribute.

 # Text being hard to read